tiepdotme/jpmacmanus.me/_posts/2019-04-19-webdesign.md

 ## Closing Remarks

 Aside from reaffirming my hatred for writing CSS, I think creating this site has definitely taught me a lot about not just web development and what tools are out there, but also about myself and how I want to be perceived.
-It would definitely have been much easier to settle on a template or another more accessible option, but I feel like I wanted something I could be proud of, something I could be in full control of, and most importantly something tangible and I can pull out at a moments notice and brag 'I made that'.
+It would definitely have been much easier to settle on a template or another more accessible option, but I feel like I wanted something I could be proud of, something I could be in full control of, and most importantly something tangible that I can pull out at a moments notice and brag 'I made that'.

+The design of this website will be constantly evolving, alongside both my tastes, and my knowledge of CSS.
+All the code is freely available at https://github.com/jpmacmanus/jpmacmanus.github.io.